OlofBlomqvist/marlowe-rs/readme.md

 - Deserialize Marlowe contracts in to Rust types.
 - Serialize the Rust types back in to Marlowe.
 - Tokenization of Marlowe contracts.
+- Experimental support for initializing contract variables.
+- Experimental support for serializing to marlowe core (json) for use with the marlowe-cli tool etc.

 ### Disclaimers